Restaurants Near Rittenhouse Square for a Great Meal

 Goldie

 At Goldie, simplicity is the recipe for success: falafel, fries, and tehina shakes.
 This straightforward—and Kosher vegan—menu makes Goldie one of the most popular quick service restaurants near Rittenhouse Square.
 Devotees swear by the loaded fries and milk chocolate tehina shakes, in particular.
+For me, the falafel sandwich with a generous dose of tehina is the winner, and the hummus is always a must.

 If there’s not enough sweetness for you at Goldie, check out the incredible donuts at its sister restaurant Federal Donuts in the same space.